Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

   # <<: *mysql
   <<: *postgres
 ```
-The configuration of Amazon S3 is very simple, just sign up for the S3 service, create your bucket and copy and paste the key name and the two key values into the config/application.yml file.
+The configuration of Amazon S3 is very simple, just sign up for the S3 service, create your bucket and copy and paste the bucket name and the two key values into the config/application.yml file.
 ```
   ## Use Amazon S3 instead of your local filesystem
   ## to handle uploaded pictures.